Bennettck2579/IEBH/README.md

 Step 3: Join a blooket game and wait for it to start Step 4: Paste entire script of sepcific hack into console input area Step 5: Get a problem correct or win an objective for hack to take full effect

+Please star this repo so that this gets to more people.